-The principal source of funding for the academy trust is the general annual grant (GAG) obtained from the Education and Skills Funding Agency (ESFA).
-The expenditure in the year of which a large part related to salary costs, has been used to advance the education of children.
-Expenditure has effectively supported the key objectives of the academy trust.
+The principal source of funding for the Academy Trust is the General Academy Grant (GAG) obtained from the Education and Skills Funding Agency (ESFA).
+The grants received from the ESFA and the associated expenditure is shown as restricted funds within the Statement of Financial Activities.
+The expenditure in the year of which a large part related to salary costs, has been used to advance the education of children attending the Academy.
+Expenditure has effectively supported the key objectives of the Academy Trust.